bowonkang1/creative-portfolio/popup-books/unfolded-worlds/README.md

 <img src="images/folded-waves.png" width="600"/>

-This piece started from the idea of capturing movement using repeated shapes.
-I experimented with layering to make the waves feel like they’re flowing forward, even though everything is static.
+I used repeated shapes and layering to create a sense of movement, making the waves feel like they are flowing forward even though the structure is static.

 ---